anwe712/MeowPDF/ReadMe.md

 ├── main.py                   # CLI runner (optional)
 ├── requirements.txt
 └── README.md
-💡 Prompt Used for Answer Generation text
-Copy
-Edit

 You are a knowledgeable assistant.
 Answer the question clearly and factually.

 Question: What is Newton's First Law of Motion?